GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/retrieving-data-from-an-external-api/en.md

 - `@underEachArrayItem`: Operate on all items from the array
 - `@underEachJSONObjectProperty`: Operate on all entries from the JSON object

-This GraphQL query navigates to each of the `email_address` fields, and exports their value to dynamic variable `$mailchimpListMemberEmails`:
+This GraphQL query navigates to each of the `email_address` properties, and exports their value to dynamic variable `$mailchimpListMemberEmails`:

 ```graphql
 query GetDataFromMailchimp {